DanielHangan01/web-crawler/README.md

 # web-crawler
-Web crawler in Node.js that reports on the internal linking profile of any website
+Web crawler in Node.js that reports on the internal linking profile of any website using Fetch API